nouman-azeem-1122/project2/README.md

+  # NEW PROJECT
-it is a project 2
+It is a project 2.